doccaico/raylib-nim/README.md

 ## raylib-nim

-raylib-nim is a nim binding for [raylib 3.0.0](https://github.com/raysan5/raylib/releases/tag/3.0.0)
+raylib-nim is a nim binding for [raylib](https://github.com/raysan5/raylib)

-I just created it for learning purposes.

 ## run